-Triangle Patterns Trading guidelines (PDF)
+Triangle Patterns Trading guide (PDF)

 Triangles are one of the most significant chart patterns frequently appearing in the forex market.
 On the one hand, traders can use these chart patterns to forecast future price changes.
 On the other hand, to predict potential resumption signals of the prevailing move as trend continuation patterns.
 Indeed, trading outcomes can be excellent when using a strong technique based on them.
 To clarify, two lines are constructed on the trading chart based on the price’s previous movement.
 Then, converging trendlines create the triangle formation.
 The distinction is in the way in which those lines converge.
 In fact, there are three categories of triangle patterns: ascending, descending, and symmetrical.
 Note that every triangle structure has its unique interpretation.
 That is why it is so important to comprehend each triangle chart pattern separately.

-Triangle pattern guide
+Triangle pattern FAQ

 What is the triangle pattern ?

 Triangle trading pattern is widely used among forex traders.
 Because it is important to master this technical analysis tool to better anticipate the future price movements in the forex market and protect themselves from huge losses.
 This consolidation pattern often occurs as a temporary structure in the middle of a trending phase before its continuation.

 To construct the triangle you need to make sure that you are working with candlestick charts because this pattern can not be spotted by any other form of a charts.

 There are important steps to take while considering using these patterns in a strategy :

 - Determining if the market is on consolidating or in trend: Once the market is consolidating, these patterns will not work as well and traders could lose a lot of money.
 Traders should make sure that the market is on-trend.